16. Environments and evaluation (*)

 Note

-Here are the functions related to searching within and modifying environments that optionally allow for continuing explorations in the enclosures until successful:
+Here are the functions related to searching within and modifying environments that optionally allow for continuing explorations in their enclosures:

 expr_y2 <- quote(y()) # a call to something named `y`